AllyYL/casestudy/src/projects/bloom.md

 These conversations revealed a common thread: users want to begin with expressive intent, and shift into control once the direction is clear.
 This insight directly shaped our decision to build a conversational-to-control flow—starting with prompts, then refining with sliders and editing tools.

-We also uncovered hidden setup rituals that professionals rarely mention explicitly, such as: selecting or customizing avatar size and body measurements and pattern libraries.
+We also uncovered hidden setup flows that professionals rarely mention explicitly, such as: selecting or customizing avatar size and body measurements, as well as using pattern libraries.

 **Action**
 <br>